-Practice Description: Upon arrival at the excavation site prior to beginning the excavation, the excavator ensures that the limits of the locate are clearly identified on the locate.
+Practice Description: Upon arrival at the excavation site prior to beginning the excavation, the excavator ensures that all locates have been received and a complete locate package (including the Notification Service's Locate Request Confirmation) is on site by cross referencing the Notification Service's Locate Request Confirmation to ensure a response was received from all Facility Owners listed.
+Also, that the limits of each locate are clearly identified on the locate form.
 The excavator verifies that all facilities have been marked, reviewing colour codes if in doubt.
 The excavator checks for readily visible signs of underground facilities, such as pedestals, risers, meters, new trench lines and service feeds from buildings and homes.
 Where readily visible evidence of unmarked facilities exists, the excavator contacts the project owner to get them located.
 Use of a pre-excavation checklist is recommended by insurers and practiced by responsible excavating contractors.